-Since around 2015, most 4WD's are fitted with a DPF (Diesel Particulate Filter) to adhere to Australian emission laws.
+Since around 2015, most 4WD’s are fitted with a DPF (Diesel Particulate Filter) to adhere to Australian emission laws.
 A DPF works to reduce exhaust emissions through capturing exhaust particulates in the filter.
 This in turn restricts exhaust flow and so can cause a decrease in power, fuel economy and suppression of the exhaust note.
 To increase power and enhance their note, some people delete their DPF but this is illegal and will void warranty and insurance.
 If you are found by authorities to have a DPF delete, you will be up for a hefty fine.
-So what's the best solution?
+So what’s the best solution?
 The Windsor DPF-back performance exhaust.
 This system will guarantee you real power gains and give a superior deeper note that is unparalleled on the market.
-We can custom-make onto your vehicle in the Windsor workshop or dispatch to you for your own installation.
+We can custom-make onto your vehicle in the Windsor workshop or for select vehicles we can dispatch to you for your own installation.

 The key difference between mild steel and stainless steel is its alloying element .
 An alloying element is used to alter the mechanical and chemical properties of steel.
 Mild steel is alloyed using carbon whereas stainless steel is alloyed with chromium, the 2 different alloys producing contrasting results in durability, corrosion resistance, malleability, fabrication usability and cost.

 - Is not susceptible to rust.
 As it is alloyed with chromium, this metal is 200 times more corrosion resistant than mild steel.
 The chrome in the stainless reacts with the oxygen in the air producing a natural ‘chromium oxide’ protective skin on the surface of the metal.
 This means that as long as this layer is undamaged, the metal is naturally corrosion resistant.